AdobeDocs/commerce-testing/src/pages/functional-testing-framework/metadata.md

 <deleteData createDataKey="createCompanyRelation" stepKey="deleteCompanyRelation"/>
 ```

-`createDataKey="createCompanyRelation"` will be the same as the createData with `stepKey="createCompanyRelation"` in the test.
-This will call the delete operation that has the same `dataType="company_relation"` as the createData.
+`createDataKey="createCompanyRelation"` is the same as the `createData` entity with `stepKey="createCompanyRelation"` in the test.
+This step calls the delete operation that has the same `dataType="company_relation"` value as the `createData` entity.

 _CompanyRelation/Metadata/CompanyRelationMeta.xml_: